fabogit/web-socket/README.md

 run server

-`npm run start dev`
+`npm run start:dev`

-then open `ws-browser-api.html` to connect the client to ws server (check the browser console)
+then open `ws-browser-api.html` file to connect the client to ws server (and check the browser console)

+## socket.IO

+install server packages

+`npm i`

+run server

+`npm run start:dev`

+in the browser go to `localhost:8000/client.html` to connect the client to ws server (and check the browser console)